phoban01/flux-terragrunt-poc/README.md

 ### Stacks

-Stacks contains the base resources we are used to model different logical groups of infrastructure.
+Stacks contains the base resources used to model different logical groups of infrastructure.

-Each stack consists of a `GitRepository` and `Terraform` base for which the source repository is patched in the stack overlay.
+Each stack consists of a `GitRepository` and `Terraform` base for which the source repository is patched in the stack-overlay.

-Ideally, dependencies between stacks would be expressed at this point but this is currently difficult to achieve.
+Ideally, dependencies between stacks would be expressed at this level, but this functionality is currently difficult to achieve.
 By way of example, the `tf-aws-eks-stack` overlay contains an dependencies file which illustrates how it might be possible to specify dependencies if the `Terraform` resource supported this api.

 ```
 stacks